justinzzc/wise-paas-scada-sdd/apps/dataworker/AlarmManager/AlarmLog.md

 | tagName | String | tag Name |
 | ts | Date | default: new Date() |
 * Output:
-  * if document updated or not.
+  * if document udated or not.
 * Logical description:
   1. filter = {
     a: alarmId,